dougeby/IntuneDocs/InTuneDocs/EndUser/enroll-your-device-in-intune-mac-os-x.md

 	When you finish enrolling, you'll see a Management Profile page showing that your profile has been verified.

 	![management-profile-verified](./media/4-macosx-enroll-done.png)

+Still need help?
+Contact your IT administrator.
+For their contact information, check the [Company Portal website](http://portal.manage.microsoft.com).

 ### See also
 [Using your iOS or Mac OS X device with Intune](using-your-ios-or-mac-os-x-device-with-intune.md)